Favourited 857 times

 Raja Ampat is arguably the last tropical paradise on earth so it's a great opportunity to see what other places like Thailand, most or Indonesia, the Maldives or the Philippines used to be like.
 There is a commercial fishing ban in place over all of Raja Ampat which is why the diving is so famous but there is lot's more that needs to be done.

 West papua is the largest conservation province on the planet and the Rainforest second only in size to the Amazon.
+It’s officially the most biodiverse area on land aswell as the sea.

 There are so many threats to this area but there are some really good people fighting to preserve it so I think the main thing you would gather from being here is seeing what tropical nature should be, how fragile it is and the dangers facing it and learning how easy it is to help.

 We have good local builders but the volunteers we ideally need are craftsman, Electricians, plumbers, professional gardeners, professional builders.
 People who might have a different perspective and knowledge and be able to offer ideas and insight.
+We also need a minimum of 4-8 weeks depending on skill level.

 I'm afraid if you don't speak Bahasa your social life will be limited but if you want to experience a comfortable Robinson Crusoe lifestyle with internet, a 1/2 hour trip into town, spring mattress, world class snorkelling infront of your house, yoga platform, guitars...etc then this could be a good match for you.